-- Recursive model

-- •Grounding Criterion: ''The contributor and the partners mutually believe that the partners have understood what the contributor meant to a criterion sufficient for the current purpose'
+- Recursive model - •Grounding Criterion: ''The contributor and the partners mutually believe that the partners have understood what the contributor meant to a criterion sufficient for the current purpose'

-- -Graded Evidence:
+-Graded Evidence:

-• 1 Display B displays verbatim all or part of A's presentation.
+1 Display B displays verbatim all or part of A's presentation.
 2 Demonstration B demonstrates all or part of what he has understood A to mean.
 3 ${f Acknowledgement}$ B nods or says "uh huh", "yeah", or the like.
-4 Initiation of relevant next contribution B starts in on the next contribution that would be relevant at a level as high as the current one.
-5 Continued attention B shows that he is continuing to attend and therefore remains satisfied with A's presentation.
+4 Initiation of relevant next contribution 5 Continued attention B shows that he is continuing to attend and therefore remains satisfied with A's presentation.